Vedant3006/Daily-Task-Tracker/README.md

 **Developer:** Vedant Sunil Patil
 **Registration Number:** 24BAI10122
 **Course:** Python Essentials Evaluated Course Project

-## 📌 About The Project
+### 📌 About the Project

-In the fast-paced life of a university student, keeping track of daily assignments, project deadlines, and personal chores can be highly overwhelming.
-Relying purely on memory often leads to uncompleted tasks and increased stress.
+As a student, I often found it difficult to keep track of daily tasks like assignments, project work, and small personal chores.
+Sometimes I would forget important things, which created unnecessary stress.

-To solve this real-world productivity problem, I developed the **Daily Task Tracker**—a lightweight, distraction-free Command-Line Interface (CLI) application built purely in Python.
-It acts as a digital To-Do list that runs directly in the terminal, allowing users to quickly log, view, and manage their daily tasks efficiently without the distraction of heavy GUI applications.
+To solve this problem, I decided to build a Daily Task Tracker using Python.
+It is a command-line based application that allows users to manage their tasks directly from the terminal.
+The main idea was to keep it lightweight and easy to use without any distractions of complex interfaces.

-## ✨ Key Features
+### ✨ Key Features
-* **Continuous Interactive Menu:** Utilizes an infinite `while` loop to maintain a continuous session until the user explicitly chooses to exit.
+Interactive Menu: The program keeps running until the user chooses to exit.
-* **Dynamic Task Management:** Users can instantly add new tasks to their list during runtime.
+Add Tasks: Users can add new tasks anytime during execution.
-* **Real-time Task Viewing:** Displays all pending tasks cleanly, numbered automatically for better readability.
+View Tasks: Displays all the current tasks in a numbered list.
-* **Task Completion & Removal:** Users can mark tasks as completed by deleting them via their specific index number.
+Remove Tasks: Users can delete completed tasks using their index number.
-* **Robust Error Handling:** Built-in validation checks to prevent crashes if a user inputs invalid data (e.g., typing a letter instead of a number).

-## 💻 Technical Concepts Applied
-This project demonstrates the practical application of core Python concepts learned in the course:
-* **Data Structures:** Using `Lists` (`[]`) to dynamically store and manage strings (tasks).
-* **Control Flow:** `if-elif-else` branching to navigate the user menu.
-* **Loops:** `while True:` for the main application loop and iteration methods.
-* **Built-in Functions:** `enumerate()`, `append()`, `pop()`, `len()`, and `int()`.
-* **Exception Handling:** `try-except` blocks to handle `ValueError` inputs gracefully.

-## ⚙️ Getting Started
+Error Handling: Handles invalid inputs to prevent the program from crashing.

 ### Prerequisites
 To run this application, you only need Python installed on your system.
 * Python 3.x (Download from [python.org](https://www.python.org/))

+### 💻 Concepts Used
+While building this project, I applied several basic Python concepts:

+Lists: To store and manage tasks dynamically
+Loops: Used a while loop to keep the program running Conditional Statements: Used if-elif-else for menu options
+Functions: Used built-in functions like append(), pop(), and len() Exception Handling: Used try-except to handle wrong inputs

+### ⚙️ How to Run
+To run this project, Python 3 should be installed on your system.

+Steps:
+Download or copy the task_tracker.py file
+Open terminal or command prompt
+Navigate to the file location
+Run the command:
+python task_tracker.py

 ### Installation & Execution
 1. Clone this repository or download the `task_tracker.py` source code file.